← Heimdall Docs

 const JWKS = jose.createRemoteJWKSet(

-new URL('https://api.productcraft.co/heimdall/v1/.well-known/jwks.json')
+new URL('https://heimdall.productcraft.co/api/v1/.well-known/jwks.json')

 );

-// Middleware: verify token and check permission
+// Middleware: verify token

-async function authorize(req, requiredPermission) {
+async function verifyToken(req) {

 const token = req.headers.authorization?.replace('Bearer ', '');